Iran makes arrests in plane shootdown, police crack down on protests

 Canadian Prime Minister Justin Trudeau asked for Kiev’s help in talking to Iran about identifying the bodies of the Canadian citizens who were killed, the Ukrainian president’s office said.

-The shootdown and subsequent unrest comes amid one of the biggest escalations between Tehran and Washington since 1979.
+The shootdown and subsequent unrest comes amid one of the biggest escalations in tensions between Tehran and Washington since 1979.

 Missiles launched at a U.S. base in Iraq killed an American contractor in December, an attack Washington blamed on an Iran-backed group.
 Confrontation eventually led to the U.S. drone strike on Jan.
 3 that killed General Qassem Soleimani, architect of Iran’s regional network of proxy militias.